-Attention is drawn to the possibility that some of the elements of this part of ISO 13317 may be the subject of patent rights.
+Attention is drawn to the possibility that some of the elements of this part of ISO 13318 may be the subject of patent rights.
 ISO shall not be held responsible for identifying any or all such patent rights.

-International Standard ISO 13317-1 was prepared by Technical Committee ISO/TC 24, Sieves, sieving and other sizing methods, Subcommittee SC 4, Sizing by methods other than sieving.
+International Standard ISO 13318-1 was prepared by Technical Committee ISO/TC 24, Sieves, sieving and other sizing methods, Subcommittee SC 4, Sizing by methods other than sieving.

-or ge or chieve and chieve by the set of the ISO 13317 consists of the following parts, under general title Determination of particle size distribution by gravitational liquid sedimentation methods:
+Prediction only.
+The prediction only.
+The prediction only.
+The prediction of the pre ISO 13318 consists of the following parts, und whe general title Determination of particle size distribution by centrifugal liquid sedimentation methods:

 - Part 1: General principles and guidelines

-- Part 2: Fixed pipette method
+- Part 2: Centrifugal photosedimentation method

-- Part 3: X-ray gravitational technique
+- Part 3: Centrifugal X-ray method

-Annexes A to D of this part of ISO 13317 are for information only
+Annexes A and B of this part of ISO 13318 are for information on